Donders-Institute/bidscoin/README.md

                             --force flag is given).
 Otherwise the participants.tsv table is ignored
       -b BIDSMAP, --bidsmap BIDSMAP
-                            The bidsmap yaml-file with the study heuristics.
+                            The bidsmap YAML-file with the study heuristics.
 If the bidsmapfile is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/.
                             Default: bidsmap.yaml